Skip to main content

 Overseas students ombudsman

 The Overseas Students Ombudsman (OSO) investigates complaints about problems that overseas students have with private education and training institutions in Australia.
 The Ombudsman’s services are free, independent and impartial.
-You can find out more about this service on the Ombudsman websites for your state or territory:
+State and Territory Ombudsmen also provide services at a state or territory level, and may be able to assist in your issue if all other options have been attempted.

 Northern Territory Ombudsman